 HC defers hearing on Pilot’s petitions challenging disqualification

 The hearing was initially held up due to technical issues.
-However the Pilot camp sought time to make some amendments to the petition.
+However, the Pilot camp sought time to make some amendments to the petition.

 The Rajasthan Speaker had issued notices to Sachin Pilot and 18 other rebel Congress MLAs after the party sought their disqualification from the state assembly.